Stratified flows

-The flow in many fluids varies with density and depends upon gravity.
-The fluid with lower density is always above the fluid with higher density (stable stratification).
-Stratified flows are very common such as the Earth's ocean and its atmosphere.
+Stratified flows are flows in a fluid whose density varies, often with less dense fluid vertically above denser fluid.
+In these flows, buoyancy forces can cause waves, vorticies, and turbulence.
+When density decreases in the rising vertical direction, the flow is stably stratified.

+Stratified flows are a common feature of Earth's oceans and atmosphere.
+For example, the thermocline in the upper ocean is stably stratified owing to warmer, less salty water overlying colder saltier water below.

 Stratified fluid

 A stratified fluid may be defined as the fluid with density variations in the vertical direction.
 For example, air and water; both are fluids and if we consider them together then they can be seen as a stratified fluid system.
 Density variations in the atmosphere profoundly affect the motion of water and air.
 Wave phenomena in air flow over the mountains and occurrence of smog are the examples of stratification effect in the atmosphere.

 When a fluid system having a condition in which fluid density decreases with height, is disturbed, then the gravity and friction restore the undisturbed conditions.
 If however the fluid tends to be stable if density decreases with height.